Matt Paterson: Havant & Waterlooville

 Paterson joined Havant & Waterlooville for the 2015–16 season.
 This was a very poor season for Havant & Waterlooville who found themselves relegated after some horrendous defensive displays.
 Paterson managed 14 club goals in the season.
-Paterson won promotion with Havant & Waterlooville in the 16/17 back into the Conference South scoring 18 goals in the process.
+Paterson won promotion with Havant & Waterlooville in the 2016–17 season back into the Conference South, scoring 18 goals in the process.
 Following promotion he left the club to join Oxford City FC for the 2017–18 season.

 Oxford City

 A whirlwind start to the 2017–18 season saw Paterson score seven goals in his first nine games for his new club.
-Continuing his good goal scoring form, Paterson scored the winner in the Emirates FA Cup First Round game against Colchester United, only the second time in the club's history that they have reached the 2nd round of the FA Cup.
+Continuing his good goal scoring form, Paterson scored the winner in the Emirates FA Cup first-round game against Colchester United, only the second time in the club's history that they have reached the 2nd round of the FA Cup.
 Drawing Notts County FC away in the second round of the FA Cup – Oxford City were the massive underdogs, but when Paterson scored the equaliser to get the game to 2–2 it was the highlight of the club's season.
 Losing the game 3–2 thanks to a 96th minute County winner, Oxford took all the plaudits, the biggest game in the club's history.
-Paterson continues to score freely in the National League South, his total reaching 21 with a double against Bognor Regis Town FC on Saturday 21 April.
-Paterson finished the 17/18 season with 22 league goals (joint second highest league scorer), 3 FA Cup goals and 3 goals which won the Oxfordshire Cup for the first time in 33 years.
+Paterson continues to score freely in the National League South, his total reaching 21 with a double against Bognor Regis Town FC on 21 April.
+Paterson finished the 2017–18 season with 22 league goals (joint second highest league scorer), 3 FA Cup goals and 3 goals which won the Oxfordshire Cup for the first time in 33 years.
 A hugely successful year where he was voted POTY by the club's supporters.